ersin-ertan/kotlinx.coroutines/coroutines-guide.md

 ### Cancellation is cooperative

-Coroutine cancellation is _cooperative_.
-The suspending functions in `kotlinx.coroutines` are _cancellable_ and check for cancellation, throwing [CancellationException] when cancelled.
-A working coroutine that does not check for cancellation, cannot be cancelled:
+* Coroutine cancellation is _cooperative_.
+* `kotlinx.coroutines` spending functions are _cancellable_, checking for cancellation, throwing [CancellationException] when cancelled.
+* A working coroutine that does not check for cancellation, cannot be cancelled:

 ```kotlin
 fun main(args: Array<String>) = runBlocking<Unit> {